pirica/wordtohtml/README.md

 NOTE:- It will not read the older 'DOC' Word format.
 In this case it will give an error message saying that it is a 'non zip file'.

-I have a website featuring all my php scripts where you can also contact me - https://phpscripts.meccanoindex.co.uk
+I have a website featuring all my php scripts where you can also test this script with one of your own Word documents - https://phpscripts.meccanoindex.co.uk.
+You can also contact me through my website.

 FEATURES